 - Formula: total number of visitors / sales by the items placed in the cart = cart conversion.

-- Specifies the period of time over which visitors or their purchases are assigned to you by means of a cookie.
+- Specifies over which period of time visitors, respectively their purchases are assigned to you by means of a cookie.

 - The longer the period, the higher the probability of receiving a commission